SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 #### 1.2.9.1 Settings

 Typically, you need not do any additional configuration.
-However, the following tabl describes the additional settings that you could apply to the Cloud Foundry endpoint:
+However, the following table describes the additional settings that you could apply to the Cloud Foundry endpoint:

 |Key|Description|Default|
 |---|---|---|